wp-plugins/jumplead/readme.txt

 5. Paste into any page

 == Changelog ==

+= 2.7 =
+* Updated readme.txt with more information about Jumplead.

 = 2.6 =
 * Updated Jumplead Code to display HTML comment when tracker ID is invalid.